-The Programme Administrator's costs will be paid from the total funding available, this currently amounts to 1.4% of total funding.
+The Programme Administrator's costs will be paid from the total funding available.
+In 2012-13 these costs will be £105,000, rising by inflation in subsequent years.

 In order to meet the Programme objectives, the funding is ring-fenced into a number of 'pots' to facilitate the delivery of different types of schemes.
 If the bids for funding do not use up all the money allocated to a particular pot, the Programme Administrator with the consent of the Utility Regulator may move the under-spend to another oversubscribed pot.